jromang/picochess/docs/usage.rst

 * First button chooses the side to move, Black or White
 * Second button chooses the board orientation, "b" & "w" showing the starting side for each color.
 So for example white pawns moving from w to b side
 * Third button scans in the position on board.
-Clock will respond with "Scan" and "New game".
+Clock will respond with "scan" and "new game".
 Now picochess is waiting for your next move.
 If you want picochess to start press the third button
 * Fouth button has no function

 Clock buttons (in Level menu)